Netcracker/KubeMarine/documentation/Installation.md

                 operator: Exists
                 effect: NoSchedule
 ```
-Plugins also require tolerations section in case of node taints.
-Calico and Flannel pods already have tolerations to be assigned to all the cluster nodes.
-But for other plugins it should be set in cluster.yaml.
-For additional information see [Tolerations](#tolerations).
+The plugins also require the tolerations section in case of node taints.
+The Calico and Flannel pods already have tolerations to be assigned to all the cluster nodes.
+But for other plugins, it should be set in cluster.yaml.
+For more information, see [Tolerations](#tolerations).

-If you create your own plugins, tolerations settings should be taken into account.
+If you create your own plugins, the tolerations settings should be taken into account.

 ## Configuration